What is Outpatient Drug Detox? Finding the Right Programs and Centers

 What is the Cost of Outpatient Detoxification Programs

 Inpatient detoxification treatment includes room and board and 24-hour care from trained medical staff.
 So, it’s not surprising that it is an expensive proposition.
-In fact, it’s not unusual for inpatient detox to cost thousands of dollars.
+It’s not unusual for inpatient detox to cost thousands of dollars.

 One of the biggest advantages of outpatient detox programs is that they are significantly less expensive compared to inpatient care.
 Non-residential detoxification from drugs and alcohol frequently costs a fraction of residential treatment.
 One study found non-residential alcohol detox ranged in cost from about $175 to $400 while treatment received as an inpatient cost upwards of $3,000.

-Not only is the cost of treatment lower, outpatient detoxification also allows recovering addicts to continue living at home and working.
+Not only is the cost of treatment lower, but outpatient detoxification also allows recovering addicts to continue living at home and working.
 This means they can continue earning and taking care of their family while they safely withdraw from drugs, thereby saving potential costs of childcare and lost work time.
+That’s why this approach is much safer than such practices as Thomas method.

 Beating Addiction: Who Should Detox Outpatient?